Insights

 When you are dealing with your child's safety, support quality matters.

-My issue with Bark support was not that anyone was rude.
+My issue with Bark support was not that anyone was rude or unhelpful.
 The issue was that the support path did not solve the real problem.
+I was pointed back to setup steps.
+Articles.
+Retry flows.
+Re-authorising.
+Trusting the computer again.

 But the core issue remained: Bark did not reliably connect to my son's iPhone.

+Support can help with confusion.
+It can help with setup mistakes.
+It can help explain a workflow.
 It cannot make a parent trust a safety product that keeps failing at the moment it needs to scan.

 Bark vs Apple Family, Life360, and Joey